-While a significant portion of the Acadian Timberlands are comprised of freehold timberlands and as such are subject to less regulation than Crown Lands, provincial, state and federal government regulations relating to forestry practices and sale of logs may result in increased costs for Acadian and accordingly, impact its financial results and operations.
+While a significant portion of Acadian's timberlands are comprised of freehold timberlands and as such are subject to less regulation than Crown Lands, provincial, state and federal government regulations relating to forestry practices and sale of logs may result in increased costs for Acadian and accordingly, impact its financial results and operations.
 In addition, forestry and environmental regulations may restrict timber harvesting and may otherwise restrict the ability of Acadian to conduct its business.
 Although Acadian believes that it is in material compliance with these requirements, there can be no assurance that it will not incur significant costs, civil and criminal penalties and liabilities, including those relating to claims for damages to property or natural resources, resulting from its operations.

 Laws, regulations and related judicial decisions and administrative interpretations affecting Acadian's business are subject to change and new laws and regulations that may affect its business are frequently enacted.
 Some of these laws and regulations could impose on Acadian significant costs, penalties and liabilities for violations or existing conditions whether or not Acadian caused or knew about them.
-The Acadian Timberlands are subject to laws and regulations which relate to, among other things: the protection of timberlands, health and safety, the protection of endangered species, air and water quality, and timber harvesting practices.
+Acadian is subject to laws and regulations which relate to, among other things: the protection of timberlands, health and safety, the protection of endangered species, air and water quality, and timber harvesting practices.
 Regions with frequent policy changes add volatility to revenue streams and depress timberland values.
 Historically, New Brunswick has had relatively stable forestry regulations.
 Forest regulation in Maine has experienced volatility in the past but has shown a consistent trend towards stabilization.

-In connection with a variety of operations of the Acadian Timberlands, Acadian may be required to make regulatory filings.
-Any of the Government agencies could delay review of or reject any of Acadian's filings.
-Any such delay or rejection could result in a delay or restriction in harvesting, replanting, thinning, insect control or fire control.
+In connection with a variety of operations of Acadian, the Fund may be required to make regulatory filings.
+Any of the Government agencies could delay review of or reject any of Acadian's filings, which could result in a delay or restriction in harvesting, replanting, thinning, insect control or fire control.